All homes on one of Tonga's islands destroyed, three dead | Science-Environment

 ASH COVER Satellite images from Sunday show the caldera of Hunga Tonga-Hunga Ha'apai has collapsed and the island has lost a substantial percentage of its initial surface area, said the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA).

-A search and rescue operation began on Sunday for Atata island, which has a population of about 100 people, with an evacuation underway.
+A rescue operation began on Sunday for Atata, which has a population of about 100 people, with an evacuation under way.
 "Challenges to sea and air transportation remain due to damage sustained by the wharves and the ash that is covering the runways," the PM's office said.

-Australian Foreign Minister Marise Payne said C-130 aircraft from Australia could deliver humanitarian assistance including water purification supplies, while the HMAS Adelaide, which would take five days to get to Tonga, was ready to take engineering and medical teams and helicopter support.
-"The impact not just of the inundation but of the extraordinary volume of ash, which is covering everything, plus the communications issues, of course, makes this very difficult," Payne said.

 The PM's office said some limited communications had been made with satellite phones, but some areas remained cut off.
-For loved ones waiting for news of their family, the silence was deafening.
-"The worst fear is always that you're not going to see the people that you love again," said Seini Taumoepeau, a Tongan-Australian in Sydney who has relatives in villages across the Pacific archipelago.
+For families waiting for news, the silence was deafening.
+"The worst fear is always that you're not going to see the people that you love again," said Seini Taumoepeau, a Tongan-Australian in Sydney who has relatives across the islands.

 International mobile phone network provider Digicel has set up an interim system on the main island using the University of South Pacific's satellite dish, New Zealand said.
 Subcom, a U.S. based private company contracted to repair subsea cables in the Asia-Pacific, said it was working with Tonga Cable Ltd to repair the link that runs from Tonga to Fiji.